B-UMMI/chewBBACA_tutorial/README.md

 ![Genome quality testing of complete genomes](http://i.imgur.com/Zh6GRk9.png) [larger image fig 1](http://i.imgur.com/Zh6GRk9.png) or [see interactive plot online](http://im.fm.ul.pt/chewBBACA/GenomeQual/GenomeQualityPlot_complete_genomes.html)

 For further analysis only the **1264** loci that represent the cgMLST schema will be used.
-The list can be retrieved from the `Genes_95%.txt` that TestGenomeQuality creates.
+The list can be retrieved from the `analysis_cg/Genes_95%.txt` that TestGenomeQuality creates.
 There you can find the list of genes present in 95% of the strains per threshold, in this case we will use any from 60 to 195.
 You can see the list file with **1264** loci at `analysis_cg/listgenes_core.txt` and for future use you should add for each loci the full path for each loci fasta file.

 ## Allele call for 682 Streptococci agalactiae assemblies

-683 assemblies of **Streptococcus Agalactiae** available on NCBI were downloaded ( 03-08-2016, downloadable zip file [here](https://drive.google.com/file/d/0Bw6VuoagsdhmaWEtR25fODlJTEk/view?usp=sharing)) and analyzed with [MLST](https://github.com/tseemann/mlst) in order to exclude possible mislabeled samples as _Streptococcus agalactiae_.
+683 assemblies of _Streptococcus agalactiae_ available on NCBI were downloaded ( 03-08-2016, downloadable zip file [here](https://drive.google.com/file/d/0Bw6VuoagsdhmaWEtR25fODlJTEk/view?usp=sharing))
+and analyzed with [MLST](https://github.com/tseemann/mlst) in order to exclude possible mislabeled samples as _Streptococcus agalactiae_.